meezlung/yeetcode-practice/README.md

 ## yeetcode

-This is just a small compilation of all leetcode exercises I did for each and every day!
+this is just a small compilation of all leetcode exercises I did for each and every day!